deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Saving the Simulation dataset
 -----------------------------
 ``mrsimulator`` uses the Core Scientific Dataset Model (CSDM) as its object model for the output datasets.
-The CSDM object can be serialized as a JSON file using its save() method.
-The example below saves the simulation before and after signal processing as a csdf file.
+The CSDM object can be serialized as a JSON file using its ``save()`` method.
+The example below saves the simulation  as a csdf file after signal processing.

 .. code-block:: python